-For the millions of people around the world who suffer from low back pain, physical therapy has proven to be an effective, non-invasive method of pain relief.
-And, just as you would describe your symptoms to a doctor, you should also try to be accurate and honest when telling your physical therapist about the nature, location, and severity of your pain.
+For the millions of people around the world who have low back pain, physical therapy has proven to be an effective, non-invasive method of pain relief.
+And, just as you would describe your symptoms to a physician, you should also try to be accurate and honest when telling your physical therapist about the nature, location and severity of your pain.

-If you are suffering from lower back pain and your physician has diagnosed it as a degenerative condition—herniated discs, bulging discs, spinal stenosis, facet disease, osteoarthritis, or others—you will most likely want to see a physical therapist who specializes in orthopedics.
+If you have lower back pain and your physician has diagnosed it as a degenerative condition—herniated discs, bulging discs, spinal stenosis, facet disease, osteoarthritis or another issue—you will most likely want to see a physical therapist who specializes in orthopedics.

 Types of exercises that may be recommended during a physical therapy session to achieve low back pain relief include:

 - Wall squats – stand with your back flat against a wall; walk your feet out about 10 inches; slowly bend both knees, hold for several seconds, and then slowly bring yourself back to an upright position.

 - Heel slides – lie flat on your back; slowly bend one leg at a time by sliding your heel along the floor up towards the knee of the opposite leg; repeat 10 to 15 times.